jfcherng-sublime/ST-AutoSetSyntax/README.md

 0. Read all syntax definition files.
 0. Try to find `first_line_match` in `.sublime-syntax`s and `firstLineMatch` in `.tmLanguage`s.
+0. Merge `syntax_mapping` with results from the previous step.

 When an event is triggered: